 We may not always show this in the typical “might makes right” ways of force and infliction.
 For some it may be power of intellect, power of skills and abilities, power of willpower, discipline, and accomplishments, or even the power of bank accounts.

-Jesus didn’t gain his authority through any of these means.
+While Jesus certainly had a few of these, he didn’t primarily gain his authority through any of these means.

 He modeled a life above and beyond reproach in every way, from beginning to end.